Læsø Artist in Residence

 - The applicant must be able to document their experience of exhibition/s in significant artistic contexts (i.e. solo presentations in museums or similar art institutions and/or participation in biennales and/or major public art projects etc.), and that

-- the applicant must be able to document previous collaboration with curators, providing the names and contact details of two referees who are acquainted with their development and recent professional work as an artist, and that
+- the applicant must be able to document previous collaboration with curators, providing the names and contact details of two professionel referees, who can comment on recent work and artistic development on a professional level, and that

 - the applicant must have an ambitious plan for their residency, reflecting artistic quality at a high professional level.